-Beginning fall 1996 the university uses the following system of grading to indicate the level of individual student achievement.
+Since fall 1996 the university has used the following system of grading to indicate the level of individual student achievement.
 Each letter grade has a quality point value assigned for the grade achieved.
 The quality point value is assigned to each letter grade as follows: